enRichMyData/sn-ttyg-demo/sn-chatbot/Instructions.md

 See [doc](https://graphdb.ontotext.com/documentation/11.0/directories-and-config-properties.html#configuration) for other means of setting configuration variables.

-This API key has a very low global limit.
+*This API key has a very low global limit.
-Please dont abuse it for purposes other than this demo, it's not worth it!
+Please don't abuse it for purposes other than this demo, it's not worth it!*

 # Create a repository